 In the 1980s, I participated in writing workshops as a part-time student in the undergraduate creative writing program at the University of Arizona.
 In the early 1990s, I went back to college part time and eventually completed requirements for a B.A. in English (with concentrations in writing and literature).
 The required math class did not wreck my grade point average as I had feared it would.
 I paid attention in class this time and got an A for my efforts.
 I graduated magna cum laude.

 I have had essays, articles, and anecdotal material published locally, regionally, and online.
 I'm currently writing my first novella, tentatively titled The Truth is Complicated.
 Actually, I've been writing it for quite a while.
 Unfortunately, life does get in the way.
-However, I hope to have the first draft completed soon.
+However, I hope to have the first draft completed before the end of 2013.

 I am a member of Romance Writers of America and the Saguaro Romance Writers (the Tucson chapter of RWA).
 I am also a former associate member of the Society of Southwestern Authors.
 You can find me on Facebook, LinkedIn, and Twitter.